CBD Wellness explains why full spectrum CBD products are the most effective

 Cannabichromene (CBC) – cannabinoid useful for a variety of beneficial effects.

 Tetrahydrocannabinol (THC) – most known cannabinoid, in high concentrations it is responsible for getting users “high”.
 Legal, trace amounts (0.3% or less) found in all phytocannabinoid CBD-Rich hemp plants.
-Legal, trace amount of 0.3% thc found in CBD prodcuts cannot get you high or cause any intoxicating effects.
+Legal, trace amount of 0.3% thc found in CBD products cannot get you high or cause any intoxicating effects.
 Essential for the entourage effect and endocannabinoid system.

 The added terpenes and cannabinoids in full spectrum cbd positively affect the cannabinoid receptors in your endocannabinoid system – either by blocking or allowing cannabinoid molecules to bind and communicate with the connectors and receptors.
 Full spectrum CBD provides a better overall response, this is because of its ability to utilize all of the compounds from the entire cannabis plant rather than just CBD alone or CBD lacking certain other main cannabinoids and terpenes.